p-argento/uni/PROG/Python from Book.md

 ## Dictionaries
 Description
+They are very common.
+They are unordered, which means no indexing available.
+The indexes are the keys, which are of course unique and immutable.
+For this reason, any immutable data type can be a key: int, float, strings, tuples.

 Special things
 - `fruitbasket3 = fruitbasket1 | fruitbasket2` is the pipeline to merge two dictionaries, but the value for a key which is in both these dictionaries is taken from fruitbasket2, as that dictionary is to the right of the pipeline.
 - `x:dict[str,int]` is a type hint
 - With the introduction of Python 3.7, the ordering that you see when dictionaries are displayed is guaranteed: it is the order in which the items were added to the dictionary. the order of addition is simply stored in a separate data structure next to the dictionary, which is used when you display the dictionary.
 Dictionaries cannot be sorted or reversed, as they are unordered by deﬁnition.
-- any immutable data type can be a key.
-This means: int, float, strings, tuples.

 Methods
 - copy()
 	- `fruitbasketalias = fruitbasket